Paul Smith (clergy): Pastorates and civil rights activism

 Smith was deeply influenced by Howard Thurman, the founder of the Church for the Fellowship of All Peoples, the country's first explicitly inter-racial and inter-cultural church.
 Smith has followed Dr. Thurman in seeking to engender intentionally diverse congregations.
-In 1979, Dr. Smith attracted media attention as far away as Los Angeles and Miami when he became the first black minister of all-white Hillside Presbyterian Church in Decatur, Georgia, outside Atlanta.
+In 1979, Smith attracted media attention as far away as Los Angeles and Miami when he became the first black minister of all-white Hillside Presbyterian Church in Decatur, Georgia, outside Atlanta.
 Being a black Presbyterian pastor in an all-white church made Smith "unique among the more than 4,000 congregations of the Presbyterian Church in the US" at the time.
 Within three years, church membership swelled and become proudly multi-racial.

 Smith left Atlanta in 1986, having been chosen from more than 100 candidates to lead historic First Presbyterian Church in Brooklyn Heights, New York.
 He became the 14th and first black pastor of a predominantly white church in existence since 1823.
 His friend, then-Mayor of Atlanta Andrew Young, gave the sermon at the installation service attended by more than 700 people.
 In addition to being explicitly multi-cultural and multi-racial, First Church under Smith's leadership also became more politically active and welcomed the gay and lesbian community.

 Over a 20-year pastorate, Smith shared his pulpit with a wide range of clergy, elected officials and scholars including Professor Derrick Bell, the Dalai Lama, Mayor David Dinkins of New York and Marc Morial, now president of the National Urban League.
 While in Brooklyn, Smith taught at New York Theological Seminary and ran a sensitivity training program for the local precinct of New York City Police Department.
 In September 2002, Smith was introduced by Rep. Nydia Velázquez of New York and gave the opening prayer at the US House of Representatives in Washington, D.C.
 Dinkins gave a tribute at Smith's retirement service on June 25, 2006.